a-bison/scrolls-py/scrolls/ast/pdoc/ast.md

 >>>
 ```

-Each token represents a `TokenType` and an associated value.
+Each token represents a `scrolls.ast.ast_constants.TokenType` and an associated value.
 For instance,
 the second token shown above, `STRING_LITERAL:'repeat'` is a string literal token, with the value `repeat`.

 ..
 NOTE::
-    Typically, you won't need to pull tokens from the `Tokenizer`, just configure it.
+    Typically, you won't need to pull tokens from the `scrolls.ast.tokenizer.Tokenizer`, just configure it.
 It's just
     helpful to understand what it actually does.

-## Parsing
+## Syntactic Analysis

-The tokens are then passed to the parser, the entry point of which is `parse_scroll`.
+The tokens are analyzed for their syntactic structure, and a data structure is built based on it.
+The analysis starts at `scrolls.ast.syntax.parse_scroll`.
 This function will
-automatically pull tokens from a `Tokenizer` object, and generate the corresponding `AST`.
+automatically pull tokens from a `scrolls.ast.tokenizer.Tokenizer` object, and generate the corresponding
+`scrolls.ast.syntax.AST`.

 ```pycon
 >>> import scrolls